ozmos/100-days-of-code/r1-log.md

 ### R1D27
 I have a partially working toggle button to change kits.
 Now need to modify it so it actually toggles.

+### R1D28

+I got a bit distracted today playing a new mobile game.
+I did manage to fix the toggle button and add 2 more sound banks.
+I also started styling the app.
+I think I'll need to use `CSS` files instead of inline code so i can target id's.